Can’t figure out why your WordPress site is stuck in maintenance mode?

 When it comes to running a WordPress site, things do go wrong from time to time.
 Backups serve as a safety net for such circumstances.
 Before you run updates or make major changes, especially manual changes in WordPress files, take a backup of your site.

 You can get automated and scheduled backups using any of the popular backup plugins available.

 WordPress is constantly improved upon and updated.
 As the software develops, old versions of themes and plugins become incompatible.
 To stay compatible, developers of themes and plugins fix the software and release updated versions.

 When you are updating a plugin or theme, you can check its compatibility with your WordPress core.

 This will indicate whether updating the plugin will cause potential problems.

-With that, we come to the end of our guide on how to fix being stuck in maintenance mode.
+With that, we come to the end of our guide on how to fix WordPress site stuck in maintenance mode issue.
 Just keep in mind to always take a backup of your site and use staging whenever possible.
-This will help you not only in maintenance mode issues but a whole range of possible problems.
+This will help you not only in WordPress maintenance mode issues but a whole range of possible problems.

 If you liked this guide, you might find our other resources handy when it comes to maintaining your WordPress site: